INESCTEC/predico-collabforecast/documentation/docs/getting_started.md

 It is important that forecasters understand the following rules and guidelines when submitting forecasts:

 - **Submission Timing**: Forecasts must be submitted before the gate closure time for that market session.
 Late submissions will not be considered.
+- **Submission Period**: Market sessions are open from 10:00 to 11:00 CET daily.
 - **Submission Method**: Forecasts are submitted to the platform's API via HTTP requests.
 There is no front-end provided.
 - **Latest Forecast Considered**: Only the latest forecast from a forecaster in a market session will be considered.
 - **Unique Submissions**: A forecaster may not submit multiple forecasts for the same variable (e.g., two P50 submissions) under the same or different forecaster IDs for the same challenge.
 A Forecaster can update their original submissions using a specific API endpoint.
 The latest valid submissions (before Gate Closure Time) will be considered.